fraya/dylan-curl/documentation/source/introduction.rst

 ``dylan-curl`` is a wrapper around the popular libcurl library, providing a way to interact with network resources from within Open Dylan programs.
-This wrapper try to simplify the complexities of libcurl, offering a Dylan-friendly API while maintaining the core capabilities of the underlying C library.
+This wrapper tries to simplify the complexities of libcurl, offering a Dylan-friendly API while maintaining the core capabilities of the underlying C library.